LightQv/serenity/README.md

 ## Introduction

 We present to you our project carried out at the Wild Code School in Lyon by Jawad, Lilian, Vivian and Aurélie.
-We developed a dynamic application with front and back end for our latest project during our training at the Wild Code School,Lyon in July 2023.
+We developed a dynamic application with front and back end for our latest project during our training at the Wild Code School, Lyon in July 2023.

 ## Concept